rubio105/credactive/replit.md

 **Patient Navigation**: Regular patients (non-aiOnlyAccess) access a prevention-only platform, excluding quiz/cybersecurity content.
 The homepage features an integrated AI Chat Panel, medical reports section, and prevention-focused banner.
 SEO metadata emphasizes "AI Prevenzione."
 AI-only access users are redirected to `/prevention`.
 The navbar is clean, with a logo and user menu (Premium badge removed from avatar area for cleaner UI).
 Patient dropdown includes AI Prevenzione, Piano Sanitario (€29/month subscription), Sicurezza, Webinari, Documenti, and optional Corporate/Passa a Premium.
 Quiz-related sections and data are completely removed for regular patients.

-**Patient Alert Display**: Only critical/urgent alerts (high/emergency urgency level) are shown in the Prevention Index card.
-Non-critical alerts (low/medium) are hidden.
-When no critical alerts exist, the circular prevention score is displayed.
+**Patient Alert Display**: Only EMERGENCY urgency alerts are shown in the Prevention Index card.
+All other alerts (high/medium/low) are hidden.
+When no emergency alerts exist, the circular prevention score is displayed.

 **Token Limits System (Inverted Model)**:
 - Regular Patients (prevention-only): Unlimited AI tokens, no limits enforced, no token UI displayed.